jacksalici/salinger-theme/readme.md

 ### Install the theme

 1. Add the repository into your Hugo Project repository as a submodule: `git submodule add https://github.com/jacksalici/salinger-theme.git themes/salinger`.
-2. Configure your `config.toml`.
-I suggest you to copy the demo `config.toml`.
+2. Configure your `hugo.toml`.
+I suggest copying the demo file present in the __exampleSite__ folder.
 3. Having installed Hugo on your local machine, you can build your site with `hugo server` and admire the result at `http://localhost:1313/`.

 ### Update your installation